The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime

 \subsection{AutoCCZ factories}

 In the work of Gidney and Eker{\aa} \cite{Gidney2019HowQubits} detailed surface code layouts along with the logical algorithmic developments for breaking RSA encryption are provided.
 The surface code strategy utilizes AutoCCZ factories \cite{Gidney2019FlexibleStates} which create a magic state that can be consumed to effectuate the non-Clifford Toffoli gate.
 The ``Auto" refers to the fact that these factories create auto corrected CCZ states, meaning that the potential correction operation associated with magic state consumption is decoupled and can be performed far away from the data block.
-This feature enables all of the Toffoli gates within a particular measurement layer to be performed in parallel rather than being limited to effectuating 1 per \emph{beat}, provided there is enough factories.

 Using this scheme with the AutoCCZ factories, the \emph{beat} limited rate can be surpassed without introducing units as is performed in GoSC.
-One can continue to add AutoCCZ factories until the production rate is equal to the number of Toffoli gates per measurement layer per reaction time, at which point the time optimal limit is reached.
-Only a single data block is required in the AutoCCZ scheme, with size scaling linearly with the number of abstract qubits.
-This is in stark contrast to the GoSC method where every unit added requires its own comparably sized data block; in figure \ref{fig:1} we compare the final qubit overhead between these two methods.
+Provided the routing overhead is accounted for, one can continue to add AutoCCZ factories until the production rate is equal to the number of Toffoli gates per measurement layer per reaction time, at which point the reaction limit is reached.